laravel/docs/blade.md

     <?php echo ($var)->format('m/d/Y H:i'); ?>

 > {note} After updating the logic of a Blade directive, you will need to delete all of the cached Blade views.
 The cached Blade views may be removed using the `view:clear` Artisan command.

+<a name="custom-echo-handlers"></a>
+### Custom Echo Handlers

+If you attempt to "echo" an object using Blade, the object's `__toString` method will be invoked.
+The [`__toString`](https://www.php.net/manual/en/language.oop5.magic.php#object.tostring) method is one of PHP's built-in "magic methods".
+However, sometimes you may not have control over the `__toString` method of a given class, such as when the class that you are interacting with belongs to a third-party library.

+In these cases, Blade allows you to register a custom echo handler for that particular type of object.
+To accomplish this, you should invoke Blade's `stringable` method.
+The `stringable` method accepts a closure.
+This closure should type-hint the type of object that it is responsible for rendering.
+Typically, the `stringable` method should be invoked within the `boot` method of your application's `AppServiceProvider` class:

+    use Illuminate\Support\Facades\Blade;
+    use Money\Money;

+    /**
+     * Bootstrap any application services.
+     *
+     * @return void
+     */
+    public function boot()
+    {
+        Blade::stringable(function (Money $money) {
+            return $money->formatTo('en_GB');
+        });
+    }

 <a name="custom-if-statements"></a>
 ### Custom If Statements